high90/high90/_content/1-blog/2015-04-06-0900-gtd-2-electric-boogaloo.md

 title: 'GTD 2: Electric Boogaloo'
 author: [Erik Hess]
 categories: [productivity]
-tags: [gtd, books, jupiter, galileo]
+tags: [gtd, books, jupiter, galileo, paw patrol, breakin 2]
 banner: galileo-probe.jpg
 caption: 'Next Action: Find Solid Ground [NASA](http://en.wikipedia.org/wiki/File:Parachute_deployment.jpeg)'
 ---

 Last week was tough.
-My kid was sick with stomach flu so my days were spent providing daddy day care and trying to squeeze work in wherever I could.
+My kid was sick with stomach flu so my days were spent providing daddy day care and trying to squeeze in work wherever I could.

-Besides missing our weekly podcast recording session, the saddest reflection of my lack of productivity last week was only making it through 40 pages of David Allen's recently-released revised edition of *Getting Things Done*.
+Aside from missing our weekly podcast recording session, the saddest reflection on my lack of productivity last week was barely getting through 40 pages of David Allen's recently-released revised edition of *Getting Things Done*.

 {{ theme:partial src="product" image="gtd2.jpg" class="" name="Getting Things Done (2nd Edition)" description="The Art of Stress-Free Productivity" msrp="$9.19 (Kindle)" manufacturer="" amazon="http://www.amazon.com/gp/product/B00KWG9M2E/ref=as_li_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B00KWG9M2E&linkCode=as2&tag=theminbit05-20&linkId=QYCJORJXAMJ3EAB6" }}

-We'll have a more comprehensive writeup as soon as we can get it done, but at first glance the revised edition is worth buying even if you already love and try to live GTD.
+We'll have a more comprehensive writeup as soon as we can get it done, but at first glance the revised edition is worth buying even if you already love and (try to) live GTD.

 Allen has rewritten the book to make it as timeless as possible.
 As he says in the Introduction to the Revised Edition:

 > In order for a space exploration team to land on Jupiter in 2109, they will have to employ the same principles for maintaining control and focus as anyone does today.